Bandar Tun Abdul Razak

-Bandar Tun Abdul Razak is a settlement town located in Rompin District, Pahang, Malaysia.
-This town located 27 kilometres from Bandar Muadzam Shah and 127 kilometres from Kuantan, the capital city of Pahang State.
-The town is strategically situated between Johor Bahru and Kuantan, where the Tun Razak Highway as the main road that connected this both town.
+Bandar Tun Abdul Razak is a town located in the west of Rompin, Pahang, Malaysia.
+This town is approximately 34.3 kilometers away from Bandar Muadzam Shah.
+It is also adjacent to Bandar Bahau, approximately 67.5 kilometers away.
+This town is strategically situated between Bandar Segamat (approximately 62.7 kilometers away) and Kuantan (the capital of Pahang, approximately 135 kilometers away), with the Tun Razak Highway serving as the main route connecting both cities.
 This town is named after the second Prime Minister of Malaysia, Tun Abdul Razak.

 History

 Bandar Tun Abdul Razak was opened in 1979 and in the early years, the town was known as Bandar 22 due to the government plan to name the areas around the south east Pahang that will become the future local administration and economic centre using a number for temporary purpose.
 Depending on the perceived potential of a town, the government changes the town's name from a number into a proper name.

 Residential

 Bandar Tun Abdul Razak is surrounded by a few FELDA settlements, traditional village of Orang Asli, plantation quarters and other residential area.

 FELDA settlements in Bandar Tun Abdul Razak: